 Cadence excused herself to the restroom as soon as the pianist left the stage.
 Off to ‘do the job,’ Gilbert assumed.
-And after a lot of thinking, Gilbert ordered Bergmann and Kleine to stay put and followed Cadence’s trail.
-It took a bit to find the restroom given how big the restaurant was, and he nearly threw himself into it when he spotted its red-painted doors.
+And after a lot of thinking, Gilbert ordered Bergmann and Kleine to stay put and he followed Cadence’s trail.
+It took a bit to find the restroom given how big the restaurant was, and he nearly threw himself into the room when he spotted its red-painted doors.
 But a conversation from within gave Gilbert pause.

 “Would ya give me a break, kid…?”
 Cadence’s speech patterns with Werner’s voice.
 “I’m trying ta make up for i—”